 Attachment

 Emotionally Focused Therapy (EFT) is founded on ‘attachment theory’.
 This explains that we’re hard-wired to form strong attachments in order to feel safe.
 Although our culture teaches us to value independence, a strong attachment to your partner is actually a good thing.
-We want to matter to those we love.
-We need to know that if we ask, ‘Are you there for me?’ that the answer will be a resounding, ‘Yes!

 The Attachment Theory: How Childhood Affects Life